Ante Milanovic-Litre

-Ante Milanovic-Litre (born October 17, 1994) is a professional Canadian football running back and fullback for the Ottawa Redblacks of the Canadian Football League (CFL).
+Ante Milanovic-Litre (born October 17, 1994) is a Canadian professional football running back and fullback for the Hamilton Tiger-Cats of the Canadian Football League (CFL).

 University career

 Milanovic-Litre played college football for the Simon Fraser Clan.

 Professional career

 Calgary Stampeders

-Milanovic-Litre was drafted in fourth round, 28th overall, in the 2017 CFL Draft by the Calgary Stampeders and was signed on May 18, 2017.
+Milanovic-Litre was drafted in fourth round, 28th overall, in the 2017 CFL draft by the Calgary Stampeders and was signed on May 18, 2017.
 He won his first Grey Cup as a member of the Stampeders 106th Grey Cup championship team in 2018.

 Edmonton Elks

 Milanovic-Litre joined the Edmonton Elks in free agency on February 14, 2022.
 He played in all 18 regular season games where he had 54 carries for 241 yards and one touchdown along with 16 receptions for 89 yards.
 He became a free agent upon the expiry of his contract on February 14, 2023.

 Ottawa Redblacks

 On February 15, 2023, it was announced that Milanovic-Litre had signed a one-year contract with the Ottawa Redblacks.
+He played in 16 regular season games where he had 17 carries for 55 yards and three touchdowns.
+As a pending free agent, he was released in the following off-season on February 6, 2024.

+Hamilton Tiger-Cats

+On February 7, 2024, it was announced that Milanovic-Litre had signed with the Hamilton Tiger-Cats.